-Ms. Teresa Gambrell is our interim director for the remainder of the 2021-22 school year.
+Ms. Teresa Gambrell continues as interim director for the 2022-23 school year.

 Her husband, Richard, is Director of Enterprise Applications for Purdue Global University.
-They have 3 grown children and 10 grandchildren, 6 boys and 4 girls, ranging in age from 2months to 12 years old!
+They have 3 grown children and 10 grandchildren, 6 boys and 4 girls, ranging in age from 6 months to 12 years old!
 In her spare time she enjoys gardening and traveling.

 Ms. Alice Steele has been a part of the HPUMP family for many years as a parent and was office assistant previously in 2009-2012.
 She has spent the last ten years as accounting manager of a local residential remodeling company.

-Alice has 4 children who have all attended HPUMP Her oldest, Katelyn, is currently in 6th grade at Howard Connect Academy.
-She has two at Normal Park, Janessa (3rd) and Desmond (1st).
-Her youngest, Lachlan, is in our Moonbeams class.
+Alice has 4 children who have all attended HPUMP Her oldest, Katelyn, is currently in 7th grade at Howard Connect Academy.
+She has two at Normal Park, Janessa (4th) and Desmond (2nd).
+Her youngest, Lachlan, is in our Rainbow Kids class.

 Her husband, Andrew, is a web application developer at AdHoc, LLC.
 When not working, she is studying for her MBA and serving on some Board of Directors.
 She also spends much time with her children at swim meets, volleyball games, and enjoys hiking, gardening, and traveling.

 Ms Kari Nicholson is excited to be joining HPUMP as a co-teacher for the Twinklers.
 She has been a long-time friend and attendee of past study groups and was inspired during those visits to incorporate many of the Reggio Approach principles into her own teaching practices.